HARPLab/DReyeVR/Docs/Install.md

           ```bat
           conda activate carla13
           ```
-      2. When trying to `make PythonAPI` you'll need to apply [this fix](https://github.com/carla-simulator/carla/issues/2881#issuecomment-699452386) (Replace `py` with `python` in `BuildPythonAPI.bat`)
-          ```bat
-          ...
-          rem previously called "py -3 setup.py ..." --> replace with just "python setup.py ..."
-          if %BUILD_FOR_PYTHON3%==true (
-              echo Building Python API for Python 3.
-              python setup.py bdist_egg bdist_wheel
-              if %errorlevel% neq 0 goto error_build_wheel
-          )
-          ```
-          - This is because Carla (by default) installs the PythonAPI to the native Python client that comes pre-installed with every Windows machine.
-This goes 100% against compartmentalizing python environments so we have to patch this file to proceed.
-      3. Add carla to "path" to locate the PythonAPI and ScenarioRunner.
+      2. Add carla to "path" to locate the PythonAPI and ScenarioRunner.
 But since Anaconda [does not use the traditional `PYTHONPATH`](https://stackoverflow.com/questions/37006114/anaconda-permanently-include-external-packages-like-in-pythonpath) you'll need to:
           - 3.1.
 Create a file `carla.pth` in `\PATH\TO\ANACONDA\envs\carla\Lib\site-packages\`
           - 3.2.
 Insert the following content into `carla.pth`:
             ```bat